Natural Sciences and Engineering Research Council of Canada

 Partner contact information

-As the authorized contact person for the partner organization, enter your name, email address, telephone number, extension and your role at the organization.
+As the authorized representative for the partner organization, confirm your information or the contact person’s information (name, family name, email address, telephone number, extension, and position or role at the organization).

 Partner organization information

-Enter your organization’s name, department or branch, full street address, country, business number (optional), and sector (private, public or not for profit).
+Enter your organization’s name, department or branch, full street address, country or region, business number (optional), and sector (private, public or not-for-profit/other).

 For private sector organizations, additional questions will be asked, such as number of employees, location of operations and headquarters, etc.